Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 );
 ```

+What is this assignment to `onClick` in the object deconstruction?
+This is called a default value.
+If `onClick` happens to not exist in the `props` object when deconstructing, this default value will be used instead.
+In this case, we never want to not have a `onClick` function, so we assign an empty function as the default value.
+This is especially useful since, in the above `src/singlePost.jsx`, we do not assign any `onClick` property to the create `Post` component.
+With this default value, we can be sure that React will not throw any error because `onClick` is undefined.

-React handles events a little differently from what we would expect normal HTML node.
+React handles events a little differently from the browser events.
+React overrides the normal `addEventListener` calls and instead provides us with a similar system that requires less overhead to set-up.
 The biggest difference is that is uses camelCase rather than all lowercase for event names.
 You can read more about the differences in [the docs](https://reactjs.org/docs/events.html).
 In this case, we ignore most of the differences and use a simple function to call the `onClick` prop with the selected post.

 Now that we have modified our post, let's add some state to the `Home` component to show the `SinglePost` when a user clicks on a post.